muhammadbonn/ecommerce-data-warehouse/README.md

 # E-Commerce Data Warehouse (SQL Server)

-📌 Project Overview:
+📌 Project Overview
 * This project demonstrates the design and implementation of a layered Data Warehouse architecture using Microsoft SQL Server.
 The goal is to simulate a real-world data engineering scenario by building a structured and scalable warehouse for multiple e-commerce datasets.
 The project follows a Bronze → Silver → Gold architecture pattern to separate raw ingestion, transformation, and analytical consumption layers

-🏗 Architecture:
+🏗 Architecture
 * The warehouse is organized into three schemas: bronze → Raw data ingestion layer (no transformations) silver → Cleaned and transformed data with enforced constraints